pyladies/pyladies-chapter-resources/devops/docker-intro-workshop/README.md

 The talk is approximately 30 mins in length and then workshop with Q&A can be around one hour.
 The slides cover more material, feel free to use what you think makes sense for your setup.

-The recording of the Hamburg workshop iteration is on the Pyladies Youtube (link will follow).
+The recording of the Hamburg workshop iteration is on the Pyladies Youtube.

 # General links and resources